-Lapa is the most bohemian of the neighborhoods in Rio de Janeiro
+The most bohemian neighborhood in Rio de Janeiro

 Lapa is a neighborhood famous for its Bohemian culture.
 It is well known for its architecture, the most famous monument being the Arcos da Lapa.
 The Passeio Publico is the first public park built in the city, which is another popular attraction of the neighborhood.
 Lapa is known for its lively social scene and cultural events.
-The neighborhood has many restaurants and bars thus enabling Brazilian artists and intellectuals to meet and socialize.
+The neighborhood has many restaurants and bars.
 Many of these restaurants and clubs promote various forms of Brazilian music.
 The Sala Cecília Meirelles, an important venue for chamber music is also located in Lapa.
 The movement “I Am da Lapa” helped in the restoration of the neighborhood.
 With government support and active participation from the citizens, especially shop owners, great achievements in the development of the area have been made.
 The police have managed to control crime rates in the neighborhood, making it safe for tourists and local residents as well.

 Lapa is located in the centre of Rio at the foot of Arcos da Lapa.